-The Board maintains an Interests Register in which are entered the required disclosures made by directors in respect of matters relating to the Group.
-Entries in the Interests Register are disclosed in the next annual report.
+The Board maintains an Interests Register in which are entered the required disclosures made by directors in respect of matters relating to the Group as required by the Act.
+Entries in the Interests Register made during the financial year are disclosed in the next annual report for that financial year.